Rates of Convergence to Stationarity for Reflected Brownian Motion: Notation, Assumptions and Main Result

-\textbf{Step 2.2 (geometric trials for visits to zero):} Step 2.1 allows us to estimate the time until all of the components of the process $\mathbf{Y} \left( \cdot \right) $ are inside a compact set (this is due to the domination property of $\mathbf{Y}^{+}$ and Assumption A2)).
-Then, using a geometric trial argument, we estimate the time it takes for the $d$ -coordinates of process $\mathbf{Y}$ to visit zero (i.e. when $\eta ^{1}\left( \mathbf{y}\right) $, defined in Step 1, occurs).
-This estimate is somewhat analogous to a coupon collector's problem (the $i$-th coupons is collected when the $i$-th coordinate, $Y_{i}$, visits zero).
+\textbf{Step 2.2 (geometric trials for visits to zero):} Step 2.1 allows us to estimate the time until all of the components of the process $\mathbf{Y} \left( \cdot\right) $ are inside a compact set (this is due to the domination property of $\mathbf{Y}^{+}$ and Assumption A2)).
+Then, using a geometric trial argument, we estimate the time it takes for the $d$ -coordinates of process $\mathbf{Y}$ to visit zero (i.e. when $\eta^{1}\left( \mathbf{y}\right) $, defined in Step 1, occurs).
+This estimate is somewhat analogous to a coupon collection problem.
+In detail, suppose there are in total $d$ different types of coupons, the coupon collection problem deals with the number of coupons one needs to collect before obtaining all the coupon types (see page 61 of \cite{Feller_1968}).
+In our setting, the $i$-th type of coupon is collected when the $i$-th coordinate, $Y_{i}$, visits zero and we want to estimate the time needed to collect all $d$ types of coupons.

-Assumptions A1) to A3) allow us to obtain suitably uniform estimates on the probability that a particular coupon is collected conditional on the event that a given set of coupons has already been collected.
-But one has to keep track of the coordinates of the upper bound process each time one attempts to collect a new coupon.
+Assumptions A1) to A3) allow us to obtain in Lemma \ref{Lem:Coupon} suitably uniform estimates on the probability that a particular type of coupon is collected conditional on the event that a given set of coupons has already been collected.
+But one has to keep track of the coordinates of the upper bound process each time one attempts to collect a new type of coupon.
 We do this by a stochastic domination argument.
-In the end, we obtain a coupling which implies the bound $\eta ^{n}\left( \mathbf{y}\right) \leq \tau ^{+}\left( \mathbf{y}\right) +\xi _{1}+...+\xi _{n}$ where $\xi _{i}$'s are some i.i.d. positive random variables independent of $\tau ^{+}(\mathbf{y})$.

-The execution of Step 2.2 requires a number of estimates, but it results in a bound of the following form:
+In Lemma \ref{Lemma_Stoch_Dom}, we obtain a coupling which implies the bound $\eta^{n}\left( \mathbf{y}\right) \leq\tau^{+}\left( \mathbf{y}\right) +\xi_{1}+...+\xi _{n}$ where $\xi_{i}$'s are some i.i.d. positive random variables independent of $\tau^{+}(\mathbf{y})$.
+Then, we obtain in Lemma \ref{Lem_LB_DT} a bound of the following form:

-\textbf{Step 2.3 (connecting back to }$\mathcal{N}\left( t;\mathbf{y}\right) $\textbf{):} A standard supermartingale argument, using the domination involving i.i.d. random variables, $\xi _{i}$'s, discussed in Step 2.2, results in the bound,
+\textbf{Step 2.3 (connecting back to }$\mathcal{N}\left( t;\mathbf{y}\right) $\textbf{):} A standard supermartingale argument, using the domination involving i.i.d. random variables, $\xi_{i}$'s, as discussed in Step 2.2, results in the bound in Lemma \ref{Lem_LB_Nt_Bound},

-which holds uniformly in $d$ as $t\rightarrow \infty $ -- assuming that $ \theta $ is suitably chosen as a function of $\beta _{0}$.
-It turns out that the selection of $\theta $ forces $\chi \left( \theta \right) =O\left( 1/(d^{4}\log \left( d\right) )\right) $.
+which holds uniformly in $d$ as $t\rightarrow\infty$ -- assuming that $\theta$ is suitably chosen as a function of $\beta_{0}$.
+It turns out that the selection of $\theta$ forces $\chi\left( \theta\right) =O\left( 1/(d^{4}\log\left( d\right) )\right) $.

 \textbf{Step 3: }We conclude the result by putting all of the previous steps together.